awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Load Balancer<a name="environments-create-wizard-loadbalancer"></a>

 In a load\-balanced environment, your environment's load balancer is the entry point for all traffic headed for your application\.
 Elastic Beanstalk supports several types of load balancer\.
 Use the **Modify load balancer** configuration page to select a load balancer type and to configure settings for it\.
-By default, the Elastic Beanstalk console creates a Classic Load Balancer and configures it to serve HTTP traffic on port 80\.
+By default, the Elastic Beanstalk console creates an Application Load Balancer and configures it to serve HTTP traffic on port 80\.

 For more details about load balancer types and settings, see [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md) and [Configuring HTTPS for Your Elastic Beanstalk Environment](configuring-https.md)\.